apritzel/pine64/README.md

 ### Quick start

-* extract the image and flash it onto a microSD card (replace sdx with the name of your SD card device file)
+Extract the image and flash it onto a microSD card (replace sdx with the name of your SD card device file):

-    linux# xzcat pine64_linux-xxxxx.img.xz | dd of=/dev/sdx bs=1M && sync
+    # xzcat pine64_linux-xxxxx.img.xz | dd of=/dev/sdx bs=1M
+    # sync

 **WARNING**:
 This will overwrite the partition table and a good part of the card